-Shari Bricks Zeiler, from neighbourhood community toy store TOYTOWN at Avenue & Lawrence in Toronto, is one of the many local business owners trying to adapt to retail during the pandemic.
-TOYTOWN is offering same-day delivery and curbside pickup if you order with them by phone at (416) 783-8073, email, or via their social media.
-That they’re trying to continue serving the community is a great thing, as more than ever lately, with schools closed and most people at home, families are looking for toys that alleviate boredom.
+Shari Bricks Zeiler, from neighbourhood community toy store TOYTOWN at Avenue & Lawrence in Toronto (1754 Avenue Rd, North York, ON M5M 3Y9), is one of the many local business owners trying to adapt to retail during the pandemic.
+In addition to in-store shopping, TOYTOWN is offering free local delivery on orders over $50 with code FREESHIP.
+You can place your order by phone (416) 783-8073, email, or via their website and social media.
+They’re dedicated to serving the community which is a great thing, as now more than ever, families are looking for toys that alleviate boredom and support engagement.
 If they have an educational component, then so much the better!

 Shari’s philosophy is that educational toys should think outside of the box and show how kids can learn.
 Kids don’t often realize they are learning practical skills they can use in real world through play.
 She has suggested many toys and games that foster early learning, creativity and imagination, and here’s several kinds of toys that are both fun and helpful for childhood development and education.

 Bubbles are a great low-cost activity for all ages (even for babies, as it encourages eye tracking).
 Everyone loves bubbles and bubble guns.
 It gets kids active and outside, running to pop them.
 There are science kits regarding what you can do with bubbles too.

 You can make your own bubble solution; you don’t have to buy it, although some of the store-offered bubble solutions and wands are better for STEM activities involving making giant bubbles the size of humans!

 For ages: 2+